Aha43/NumberUtil/README.md

 Work in progress
 # NumberUtil
-### Utilities of use when coding with numbers in C# in a readable way
+### Utilities of use when coding with numbers in a readable way using C#
 #### Background ####
 Coding challenges (for example the [Euler project](https://projecteuler.net/) problems) in C# I started to re-use code over problems and decided to put that stuff in this library.